July 14th, 2021 4:52pm

-Money gets a bad rap from those who consider themselves “good people” or “spiritual” people or downright religious.
+Money often gets a bad rap from those who consider themselves “good people” or “spiritual” people or downright religious.
 Yet, secretly most people realize its importance and don’t feel so good when lacking in it.
-In fact, lack of money is tied to extreme stress and tends not to be good for our health.
+In fact, lack of money is frequently tied to extreme stress and tends not to be good for our health or relationships.

 Well, I’m going to let you in on a little secret.
-If you simply change your perspective on money—thinking about it a little differently—you will begin attracting the amount of money that is exactly right for you.
+If you change your perspective on money—thinking about it a little differently—you will begin attracting the amount of money exactly right for you.

 The following five characteristics of money should help you do just that.